Padman83/Android_Kihon_Apps/README.md

 # 🤖 Android_Kihon_Apps

-### A collection of Android 🤖 Apps written in Kotlin.
+### A collections of 🤖 newbie projects written in Kotlin.